chrissavov/elizaOS-yield_optimizer/README_Yield-Optimizer.md

 ```

 3. Configure environment variables:
-Create a `.env` file in the root directory with the following:
+Copy the `.env.example` file to `.env` in the root directory and make sure to fill in the following:

 ```env
 # Solana Configuration